zebzhao/Angular-QueryBuilder/README.md

 ## Structural Directives

 Use these directives to replace different parts of query builder with custom components.
+See [example](#customizing-with-angular-material), or [demo](https://zebzhao.github.io/Angular-QueryBuilder/demo/) to see how it's done.

 #### `queryInput`

 Used to replace the input component.
 Specify the type/queryInputType to match specific field types to input template.
-See example, or demo to see how it's done.

 |Context Name|Type|Description|
 |:--- |:--- |:--- |